snyk-labs/kubernetes-goof/DEMOFLOW.md

 `kubectl get pods`

 With this token we can now view the default namespace, so we've managed to escape the secure namespace.

+`k auth can-i --list --token=$TOKEN`

+We can also see that we have permissions in the default namespace

-SLIDE - Add new app running in default
+SLIDE 21 - Add new app running in default

 ### STAGE 4 - GAIN CONTROL OF THE NODE